dotintent/FlutterBleLib/README.md

 Support for Bluetooth Low Energy has been added in API 18, hence the library requires `minSDKVersion` to be set to 18.
 If BLE is not core to your application, [you can override it](https://stackoverflow.com/questions/27335889/how-do-i-ignore-minsdkversion-of-library-in-android-studio) and handle support detection in your code.

+**Notice:** You don't need to add any additional permissions related to BLE because they are already declared in our manifest.
+However, you still need to request location permission at runtime, which you can implement with [permission_handler](https://pub.dev/packages/permission_handler) package.
+See [our example](https://github.com/Polidea/FlutterBleLib/tree/master/example) for reference.

 ### iOS

 Go to `[project]/ios` directory and run `pod install`.